sevenlabsxyz/evento-client/README.md

 ## Evento Wallet

-- Bitrefill to buy gift cards directly from the app
+- Bitrefill to buy gift cards directly from the app and now can earn, buy, sell